Workplace Housekeeping - Basic Guide

 The final step to any housekeeping program is inspection.
 It is the only way to check for deficiencies in the program so that changes can be made.
 Examples of checklists include inspecting offices and manufacturing facilities.

 The maintenance of buildings and equipment may be the most important element of good housekeeping.
-Maintenance involves keeping buildings, equipment and machinery in safe, efficient working order and in good repair.
+Maintenance involves keeping buildings, equipment, and machinery in safe, efficient working order and in good repair.
 It includes maintaining sanitary facilities and regularly painting and cleaning walls.
-Broken windows, damaged doors, defective plumbing and broken floor surfaces can make a workplace look neglected; these conditions can cause incidents and affect work practices.
-So it is important to replace or fix broken or damaged items as quickly as possible.
-A good maintenance program provides for the inspection, maintenance, upkeep and repair of tools, equipment, machines and processes.
+Broken windows, damaged doors, defective plumbing, and broken floor surfaces can make a workplace look neglected; these conditions can cause incidents and affect work practices.
+It is important to replace or fix broken or damaged items as quickly as possible.
+A good maintenance program provides for the inspection, maintenance, upkeep, and repair of tools, equipment, machines, and processes.

 Dust and Dirt Removal